 Resident Evil Village

 Resident Evil Village made waves when it was first announced, partially because of Lady Dimitrescu, who the internet lovingly dubbed Tall Vampire Lady.
 However, she's only one part of a much larger game, but Capcom knew how to market Village right.
 She and her three daughters constantly stalk you around the castle, and there are plenty of scares to be had, but that's just that one section.

-Returnal took everyone by surprise when it released.
+Returnal surprised everyone when it arrived.
 Coming from Housemarque, the developer of Resogun, it proved that the studio could do cinematic games that stand tall among the AAA crowd.
 What's better is that it takes full advantage of the PS5 DualSense controller, utilizing its haptic feedback and adaptive triggers for an engaging experience.

 This roguelike features a time loop where you control an astronaut who crashes on a strange alien planet.
 It's brutally difficult but equally as gorgeous and fun.
 Just be careful because as soon as you die, you're sent back to the beginning.
 Our Returnal review called it a "mesmerizing blend of action and psychological horror," one that comes packed with impeccable roguelike gameplay, a surprising story, and gorgeous visuals.

 Roguelikes aren't for everyone, and neither is Returnal.
 But if you're a fan of the genre, then you'll be treated to an excellent — if horrifying — experience.
 It's free DLC even brings co-op to the table.
 Good luck.

 There's no shortage of games to play on PS5, so hopefully this list helps you narrow down your choices.
 And with major AAA games and excellent indies always on the horizon, it will continue to grow over the years.
 If you happen to see one of your favorite games not on the list anymore, that just might mean that it lost its spot to another title — not that it's suddenly bad.